 About

-The Scottish Ruby User Group is a collection of people who are linked with Scotland and have an interest in Ruby and, invariably, Ruby on Rails.
-We meet every month for presentations from members and guests and a chat about Ruby and Ruby Related events.
-Everybody is welcome and there are no subscriptions/costs involved.
+The Scottish Ruby User Group is a collection of people who are linked with Scotland and have an interest in Ruby and Ruby on Rails.

-Mailing List / Google Group
+Mailing List

-IRC group
+IRC

 Brain Rules by Iain Watt - Thursday 4th October 2012 Glasgow meeting